Last Updated: 2023-07-07

 Comèl-Netherton syndrome, bamboo hair, bamboo hairs

-Trichorrhexis invaginata is characterized by typical "invaginations" of the hair shaft.
-The reason for this is a keratinization defect.
+Trichorrhexis invaginata is characterised by typical invaginations of the hair shaft.
+The cause is a keratinisation defect.

-Invagination" is caused by increased growth of the outer hair shaft / outer root sheath (cornification disorder).
+The „invagination“ or invagination occurs due to increased growth of the outer hair shaft/ outer root sheath (keratinisation disorder).

-Dry, dull, brittle hair, usually never longer than 4 cm.
+Dry, dull, brittle hair, most of which never exceeds 4 cm in length.

 Sometimes improvement in the course of life.

 - Ito M, Ito K, Hashimoto K. Pathogenesis in trichorrhexis invaginata (bamboo hair).
 J Invest Dermatol.
 1984 Jul;83(1):1-6.

 - Bittencourt Mde J, Moure ER, Pies OT, Mendes AD, Deprá MM, Mello AL. Trichoscopy as a diagnostic tool in trichorrhexis invaginata and Netherton syndrome.
 An Bras Dermatol.
 2015 Jan-Feb;90(1):114-6. doi: 10.1590/abd1806-4841.20153011 .